Weed Legal States in 2023

 Are We Moving Towards Federal Marijuana Legalization?

 Although the marijuana legalization movement was originally met with resistance from many, stances have changed drastically over recent years.
 Increasing numbers of citizens and politicians are beginning to see the merit of having marijuana legalized across states.
 Traditionally, Democrats have leaned strongly in favor of marijuana legalization while Republicans have voted against it.
-But with the passage of time, more and more Republicans are crossing the fence and putting their support behind the marijuana legalization movement.
+But with time, more and more Republicans are crossing the fence and putting their support behind the marijuana legalization movement.

 According to a study conducted by the Harvard Kennedy School Institute of Politics[1], Democrats support legalization with a ratio of 49% to 28% (49% for, 28% against); while the Republican majority still opposes it with a ratio of 50% to 32% (50% against, 32% for).
 Younger millennials (aged 18 to 24) are almost even, with 38% for, 39% against, and 22% unsure.
 Older millennials (aged 25 to 29) support legalization by a 50% margin, while 28% oppose it and 21% are still unsure.
 Whites support weed legalization with a 49% majority as compared to 32% opposed, and blacks and Hispanics are nearly even in both directions: blacks are 38% for and 39% against, and Hispanics are 37% either way.